 Figure 9 shows the power level reached during the hypothetical extreme power ramp to 1000% power by increment number.
 In contrast to Figure 7, there are no intermediate stages of periods of rapid cracking, merely the onset of rapid crack growth at 940% power.
-The very high power required to give rise to cracking in the SiC layer confirms the potential safety advantage of TRISO particle fuel.
+This high tolerance to a rapid power ramp confirms a potential safety advantage of TRISO particle fuel.